dtoczala/ibm-cloud-landing-page/README.md

 The general idea is to use digital resources on an "as needed" basis, and to pay for them on an "as used" basis.
 This allows organizations to avoid buying hardware and software that is underutilized or ignored.
 When coupled with the concepts of [DevOps](https://www.ibm.com/cloud-computing/learn-more/what-is-devops/) and [microservices architectures](https://martinfowler.com/articles/microservices.html), the IBM Cloud platform can become a key foundation for a culture of innovation and continuous improvement.

 The IBM Cloud itself is based on [Cloud Foundry](https://www.cloudfoundry.org/) (although this is evolving), which is an open source cloud application platform for developing and deploying enterprise cloud applications.
+Now the platform is evolving to a platform based on [Identity and Access Management, or IAM](https://cloud.ibm.com/docs/iam?topic=iam-iamoverview).
+IAM uses the concept of Resource Groups to manage your services and applications on the IBM Cloud.

 ### References for Further Reading
 - [Lionel's Bluemix Help](http:/ibm.biz/bluemixhelp) - this page is an "unofficial" collection of links done by Lionel Mace.
 Nice collection of places to start from.
+- [Beginners Guide to IAM](https://github.com/jamesbeltonIBM/IBMCloudIAM) - a great PDF for you to download and read so you can get started quickly in understanding the IBM Cloud and IAM.
 - [Common Bluemix ID and Billing Questions](https://www.ibm.com/blogs/bluemix/2017/08/common_qa/) - great guide on common Bluemix ID and billing questions with good answers.
 We use this a lot.
 - [Managing Resource Groups](https://console.bluemix.net/docs/admin/resourcegroups.html#rgs) - it's just a link to the documentation, but this new feature introduced in November 2017 allows you more freedom and options in organizing your development efforts on the IBM Cloud.
 - [Free Course - Bluemix Essentials](https://developer.ibm.com/courses/all/bluemix-essentials/) - a free introductory course that will help you learn the essential concepts and terminology of the IBM Bluemix platform.